 Your baby can enjoy many of the same foods as you, so preparing and eating meals together will save time and money.
 When you do eat together keep an eye on sugar and salt levels – they can be damaging to little teeth and bodies.
 You can find a list of certain foods that they can and cannot eat right here.

-How to get started with food?
+How do we get started with food?

 - Find a pace that suits both you and your baby.
 It’s better to build up gradually from one ‘solid’ feed a day but you could be eating together at breakfast, lunch and dinner by the time they’re between 9 and 12 months.